sabinenix/cecil-code-examples/README.md

 ## Convert Units

-This code example demonstrates how to convert from aboveground biomass to aboveground carbon density by multiplying by 0.476 in SQL.
+This subdirectory contains example code for converting units (from aboveground biomass to aboveground carbon density) and renaming columns using SQL.
-The example also shows how to rename columns after doing unit conversion and display the results in a scatter plot.

 [convert-units](convert-units)

 ## Join Datasets

-This code example demonstrates how to access variables from two different datasets (Chloris and Planet), convert and rename variables, and then perform an outer join to combine data from both datasets into a single new dataset in SQL.
-The example also displays the results stored in the combined dataset in a series of scatter plots.
+This subdirectory contains example code for joining variables from two distinct datasets and returning a single combined dataset.
+In this example, we access data from Chloris and Planet, rename variables, and then visualize the joined dataset in a series of scatter plots.
+This example code introduces the concept of using SQL aliases to refer to separate datasets, and demonstrates how to perform an outer join.

 [join-datasets](join-datasets)